CATLILIZHOU/Python-learning/README.md

 # Python-learning
-my first step to say hello to programming
+my first step to say hello to programming.
+And it's based on three magical books (Just as your thinking).
+Some Chinese is required:)